 Sometimes information can be harmful to children.
 In an era literally called the “age of information,” it has become easier for anybody to access the unlimited stream of information in the world, and harder to block that access if it’s harmful.
+Plus, the increased amount of screen time in children has made it hard for parents to create a healthy offline schedule for them.
 Luckily, there are ways of putting parental controls on ASUS tablets.

 Many companies, such as Asus, now have parental controls as a default on their devices.
 Parents can use such features to control the content exposed to their children.
 But not everybody knows where to start.
 And the controls that parents have are more than an on/off switch.

 So, if you have an Asus tablet, how should you limit your child, protecting them from inappropriate websites?
-In this article, we’ll discuss how you can protect your children using ASUS tablets.
+In this article, we’ll teach you how to put parental controls on ASUS tablets.

-ASUS tablets use Android as their operating system, and this OS has its parental system, not stored in the device’s settings, but instead in the Play Store App.
+ASUS tablets use Android as their operating system.
+This OS has its parental system in the Play Store App.
 So, here are the steps you need to take to get to parental controls on Google Play.

 - Tap the Profile icon on the top right of your screen.